Nepcam/js-crash-course/README.md

 3-05-19 - commits went well, showing
 4-05-19 - no commits showing, made about 3 commits today.
 Some ended up showing up 5-05-19 - nothing showing today
+6-05-19 - have to update my README, to show my commits